Big Agnes Copper Spur HV UL3 Review: Family Space Pod

 On this trip, we pressed the one we already owned into service, but as the attachment clips have changed in design between generations, we’ll be investing in the updated version soon.
 It’s a shame that it’s a rather costly $80, given how important it is for the longevity of your tent – especially if you’re camping out in rocky desert terrain.
 Bear in mind too this is a UL tent – ultralight – so it’s never going to get the same of longevity, as a heavier, hardier alternative.

-Still, I can’t see why the tent should last any less than our previous one, which we had for a few years, and was still going strong despite the repairs after our canine encounter.
-Most recently, we used it for our week in Sedona.
+Still, I can’t see why the tent should last any less than our previous one, which we had for a few years, and was still going strong despite the repairs after our canine encounter – used most recently for our week in Sedona.

-As for length and width, I didn’t feel cramped at 185cm (6’1″) and there’s plenty of headroom height, too, with enough width to comfortably fit three air mattresses.
-Weight wise, the Copper Spur is incredibly impressive for its size at just 1.79kg (3lb 15oz), impressive for a roomy 3 person tent, though you should definitely factor in the groundsheet as well (227g / 8oz), given how thin the floor is.
+As for length and width, I didn’t feel cramped (I’m 185cm/6’1″) and there’s plenty of headroom height, too, with enough width to comfortably fit three air mattresses.
+Weight wise, the Copper Spur is incredibly impressive for its size at just 1.79kg (3lb 15oz), though you should definitely factor in the groundsheet as well (227g / 8oz), given how thin the floor is.
 Considering the curved design of the poles, and the number of them, it’s not a tent that packs down especially small.
 We stowed ours in our trailer (a rear rack would also work), but for more minimal setups, I’d separate the poles and pack them in a framebag, or maybe cinched to a handlebar roll.
-We bought longer tent stakes for our trip as we were expecting sandy camping conditions, and swapped out the super thin tent bag – that we ripped before we’d even had the chance to use the tent – for something stouter.
+We bought longer tent stakes for our trip as we were expecting sandy camping conditions, and swapped out the super thin tent bag – which we ripped before we’d even had the chance to use the tent – for something stouter.